-To the large mixing bowl that has the dry ingredients, add in wet ingredients and stir well to combine.
+To the large mixing bowl that has the flour mixture, add in wet ingredients and stir well to combine.
 Use a wooden spoon or clean hands to mix in.

 Add chocolate chips, oats, coconut and pecans.

-Use a quarter cup scoop or measuring cup and drop onto ungreased baking sheet.
+Use a quarter cup scoop or measuring cup and drop one quarter cup of dough onto onto ungreased baking sheets.
 Leave three inches between the cookies to allow for spreading.

-Bake in 350°F degree F oven 17 to 20 minutes, until edges are lightly browned.
+Bake in 350°F degree F oven 13 to 18 minutes, until edges are golden brown.
 Rotate sheets halfway through baking.